The Spaniards Inn pub screen print by Liz Whiteman Smith

 Signed and numbered on the front at the bottom.

-Orders are carefully wrapped, rolled into a strong tube and despatched by Royal Mail Special next day delivery signed and tracked within three days, usually quicker.
+Orders are carefully wrapped and protected by thick card and posted in a bubble protected envelope, despatched by Royal Mail Special next day delivery signed and tracked within three days, usually quicker.

 Overseas orders are rolled into a strong tube and sent by courier.